zhangwb1996/widget_design_previewer/README.md

 ## Build

-Recommended clone the origin repositoies instead of this reposiroty.
+Recommended clone the **newest** origin repositoies instead of this reposiroty.

 ```bash